VroomDev/VroomRacer/README.md

 - **Green**: The race is on!
 - **Cyan**: there is a winner.

+### Display Screens

+During racing when your lap time is presented, on the right most column are punctuation is hint at your ongoing personal race status.

+- ">" You are in the lead of the race.
+- "<" You are no longer on the lead lap.
+- "*" You just set the fastest lap of the race or qualifying session.
+- "+" You just set your own PR for the race or qualifying session.
+- "-" You just set your worst lap.
+- "^" You currently hold the fastest lap.

 ## Lap Timing and Speed Calculation
 - **Lap Duration**: Measured from start to start with time in milliseconds.